 What is a Diagnostic Fraud Examination?

-A “Diagnostic Fraud Examination” (also known as a “Forensic Assessment“) is a thorough, comprehensive and off-site examination of a dental practice’s business and computer records to determine whether a former or current employee has performed fraudulent or unethical financial transactions.
+A “Diagnostic Fraud Examination” (also called a “Forensic Examination“) is a thorough, comprehensive and off-site examination of a dental practice’s business and computer records to determine whether a former or current employee has performed fraudulent or unethical financial transactions.

 Diagnostic Fraud Examinations are performed by Hiltz & Associates; the company behind Dental FraudBusters.